Undergraduate Organizations

 • Request a group @yale.edu email address.

-E. Officers and advisers
+E. Officers and Advisers

 Officers.
 Officers must be Yale College students currently enrolled for study in New Haven, in academic good standing, and not on disciplinary probation.
 Only officers may act officially on behalf of an organization.
 Officers should be aware that they are financially and legally responsible for the organization during their terms of service; they can be held responsible by Yale, as well as by other entities, for any infractions committed by their organizations.
 Officers must be listed in their organization's Yale Connect portal with up-to-date information, including term dates.